aclark4life/plock/README.rst

 Why use pip?
 ~~~~~~~~~~~~

-Python web developers using popular Python web frameworks (e.g. Django) are generally more familiar with pip than Buildout.
+Python web developers who use popular Python web frameworks (e.g. Django, Pyramid, Flask) are generally more familiar with pip than Buildout.

 Why build Plock on top of Buildout?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~